Supporting thyroid function may be one of the most important and rewarding things you choose to do.

 The next most important aspect of supporting your thyroid is to reduce inflammation and normalize immune function in your body.

-An inflammatory state also promotes hormone imbalances such as leptin resistance, low T3 and an increase production in inflammatory cytokines (TNF-alpha and interleukins).
+An inflammatory state also promotes hormone imbalances (13) such as leptin resistance, low T3, and increased production of inflammatory cytokines (TNF-alpha and interleukins).

 Studies have shown that the vast majority of cases of hypothyroidism in the united states may be caused by an autoimmune disease known as Hashimoto’s thyroiditis.